 ii.
 A comprehensive road map with well-defined strategic initiatives.

 iii.
 Clearly defined accountabilities for all involved in the execution, including the senior leadership.

 iv.
 The right capabilities to effectively execute the new strategy.

 v.
-A feedback-loop between strategy formulation and execution as teams learn more about the reality of the assumptions though their efforts to execute.
+A feedback loop between strategy formulation and execution as teams learn more about the reality of the assumptions through their efforts to execute.